 So what exactly puts you at risk?
-Read on to find out what controllable and uncontrollable factors can increase your chances for developing diabetes.
+Read on to find out what controllable and uncontrollable factors can increase your chances of developing diabetes.

 1. Family history